beyondstorage/go-storage/docs/rfcs/700-config-features-and-defaultpairs-via-connection-string.md

 ## Background

 In [GSP-90: Re-support Initialization Via Connection String](./90-re-support-initialization-via-connection-string.md), we introduced connection string to support service init and defined the format of connection string.
 The connection string exposes basic types and not support complex types like `struct` at present.
-So we can't set `ServiceFeature`/`StorageFeatures` and `DefaultServicePairs`/`DefaultStoragePairs` by connection string during initialization.
+So we can't set `*Feature` and `Default*Pairs` by connection string during initialization.

 `Default*Pairs` is a slightly complex struct: